Philip J. LeBeau

-Phil LeBeau is a top reporter for CNBC.
+Phil LeBeau is a reporter for CNBC.
 He started out at Lyons Township High School's WLTL radio station.
 At CNBC he reports on the automotive sector and airline industry.
-He is based at the network's Chicago bureau and edits the "Behind the Wheel" section on CNBC's CNBC.com website.
-He has also hosted documentaries on the channel including "Dreamliner: Inside the World's Most Anticipated Airplane", "Ford: Rebuilding an American Icon", and "Saving General Motors".
+He is based at the network's Chicago bureau and edits the "Behind the Wheel" section on CNBC's website.
+He has also hosted documentaries on the channel including Dreamliner: Inside the World's Most Anticipated Airplane, Ford: Rebuilding an American Icon, and Saving General Motors.

 LeBeau graduated from the University of Missouri's Columbia School of Journalism with a bachelor's degree in journalism and broadcasting.
 Before joining CNBC he was a media relations specialist for Van Kampen Funds.
 He was also a general reporter at KCNC-TV in Denver and KAKE-TV in Wichita, Kansas.
 His television career began as field producer on consumer stories at WCCO-TV in Minneapolis, Minnesota.